Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts prompt-engineering

 CONTEXT

-What situation you're in.
-The stack, the codebase, the business problem.
-Without it: the model answers in the abstract, makes assumptions about your environment that may be completely wrong.
+What situation you are in.
+Your tech stack, your codebase, your business problem.
+Without it, the model answers in the abstract.
+It guesses about your setup and those guesses are often wrong.

 6.3%